shelleywong/CSCI567-Course-Materials/Assignments/Project.md

       * There are different ways that you can meet this requirement at a more intermediate/advanced level.
 Some options include but are not limited to: using the image in a meaningful way after it has been captured (e.g. storing the images and connecting them to specific users/documents, creating digital stories or collages from multiple photos, providing ways to process or edit photos), or using the location in a meaningful way after it has been accessed (e.g. using the GPS coordinates to provide location-based suggestions, connecting users to other nearby users, triggering actions or notifications when entering or leaving specific areas, tracking outdoor activities, planning routes).
 4. Be interesting or useful
     * **Does not have to be a completely original idea, but should be unique in some way** -- should not just be implementing a tutorial or copying an example you have found online or generated with AI.
+    * Consider if your project has any business/marketing potential - does it meet a real customer need or have market appeal in another way (e.g. it's fun, unique, or interesting enough to attract users)?
     * If you use any tutorials (particularly anything that is not an official tutorial connected to the documentation), you must include a reference (at minimum, include a link).
 You should also go beyond the tutorial and include changes that make sense for your app.
 Your final project should not match something I can find on the internet.
 Please refer to the academic honesty policy in the syllabus or ask me if you have questions about this.
     * You are encouraged to use libraries, packages, and plugins to help enhance the functionality of your app; however, make sure these tools are not providing the core functionality of your app.
 Understanding how to interact with libraries is important, but the core logic of your app should be developed by you (and your group, if working in a team).
 5. **Be usable and accessible** -- aim to create an app that provides a quality experience to all users.